jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - I haven't come across any complete high-frequency trading model lying around, so here's one to get started off the ground and running.
 - This model has never been used with a real account.
 All testing was done in demo account only.
 - The included strategy parameters are theoretical ideal conditions, which have not been adjusted for back-tested results.
+- This project is still a work in progress.
+A good model could take months or even years!
 - If you know of anyone who might be interested to offer a job (i.e paid salary), please pass these links around with thanks.
 - I do have the right to work in the United States on OPT work visa, hopefully from June 01 2014 onwards (or when I receive my EAD card).